 CLASSES & demos

-NOTE: If you have a pop-up blocker that’s causing you troubles with registration, you can also go directly to our Faking Sanity website to register (https://fakingsanity.square.site)
+NOTE: If you have a pop-up blocker that prevents our registration links from opening, you can also go directly to our Faking Sanity website to register (https://fakingsanity.square.site) when the time comes. by clicking on the SHOP link and choosing the CLASSES option on the menu.

 • Pre-requisites: N/A